rowansmithau/guides-and-notes/LVM_and_XFS_or_EXT4_increase_partition_size.md

-### Covers the process of resizing the partition on a CentOS/RHEL/Rocky/? based distro using LVM and XFS after you have increased the physical disk size.
+### Covers the process of resizing the partition on a CentOS/RHEL/Rocky/? based distro using LVM and XFS or EXT4 after you have increased the physical disk size.

 1. Confirm that Linux sees increased disk size
 ```